Mikilll94/ds-task/README.md

 ### Applied techniques
 - Project was created using vue-cli, which is a standard way of creating Vue projects.
 - CSS Flexbox and CSS Grid for laying out content.
-- TypeScript is used to provide typechecking and better IDE support.
+- TypeScript is used to provide type checking and better IDE support.
 - vee-validate is used to make form validation easier.
 IMO this is the best form validation library in Vue ecosystem.
 - SCSS is used instead of plain CSS.
 This allows nesting CSS rules and creating SASS variables.
-- Netlify is used as hosting provider because it is free and very easy to use.
+- Netlify is used as a hosting provider because it is free and very easy to use.

 ### Alternative solutions
 - Scaffold project using Nuxt.js instead of vue-cli.
 This would result in better SEO.
 - Write form validation by yourself instead of using vee-validate.
 This would result in more boilerplate in code.
 - Do not use vue-atlaskit.
 Instead create controls from scratch.
 This would be much more time-consuming (i.e. date control could be very hard).
-- Create different navbar layout.
+- Create a different navbar layout.
-- Use React instead instead of Vue.
+- Use React instead of Vue.
 I was thinking about this but eventually I sticked to Vue.
 - Create hamburger menu on mobiles.
 This would be necessary only if we have more navigation links.

 ### Other comments